Fagradalsfjall: Lava and gas output: Development of the eruption

 The eruption showed distinct phases in its eruption pattern.
 The first phase lasted for about two weeks with continuous lava flow of around 6 m3/s from its first crater, the second phase also lasted around two weeks with new eruptions to the north of the first crater with variable lava flow of 5-8 m3/s.
 This is followed by a period of two and a half months of eruption at a single crater with largely continuous and sometimes pulsating eruption and lava flow of around 12 m3/s lasting until the end of June.
 From then on until early September was a phase of fluctuating eruption with periodic strong lava flow interrupted by periods of inactivity.

 On 12 April, scientists from the University of Iceland measured the lava field's area to be 0.75 km2 and its volume to be 10.3 e6m3.
 The flow rate of the lava was 4.7 m3/s, and sulfur dioxide, carbon dioxide and hydrogen fluoride were being emitted at 6000, 3000 and 8 t/day respectively.

 The lava produced by the eruption shows a composition differing from historical Reykjanes lavas.
 This could be caused by a new batch of magma arriving from a large magma reservoir at a depth of about 17-20 km at the Moho under Reykjanes.

+Results from measurements published by the University of Iceland on 26 April 2021 showed that the composition of eruption products had changed, to more closely resemble the typical Holocene basalts of Reykjanes peninsula.
+The full study of the lava sample sequence confirmed that at the start of the eruption shallowest mantle sources dominated the melt but over the next three weeks magma was sourced from a greater depth from a near-Moho reservoir and rapidly rose to the surface.
+While it was known that most mid-ocean ridge (MOR) basalts result from crustal reservoir melts this proved the suspicion that more rarely, mid-ocean ridge eruptions may be supplied from levels deeper than 7 km, as the near real time lava sampling prevented later lavas confusing the time sequence of the change in composition.
+Mixing in the magma reservoir happened in a timescale of weeks, and it was replenished with new deeper melt within 20 days.